 The CITP is followed by eight weeks of training in OSI-specific coursework.
 In this course, topics of instruction include OSI organization and mission, ethics, investigative responsibility and jurisdiction, interrogations, military law, crimes against property and persons (physical and sexual), liaison, the role of investigative experts, computer crime, forensics, fraud investigations, environmental crime, counterintelligence collections and investigations and force-protection programs.

 Throughout the OSI agency-specific course, students get to practice their newly acquired skills through a series of exercises that simulate the workings of a typical OSI detachment.
 Students receive intelligence, vet and recruit sources, plan narcotics purchases, search crime scenes, protect dignitaries, surveil suspects, attempt to detect suspects planning illegal activities and document their activities in a variety of investigative reports.

-Experienced agents routinely attend a variety of advanced Academy courses, such as economic and environmental crime investigations, technical services, protective-service operations, surveillance and surveillance detection, advanced firearms and defensive tactics, advanced deployed operations and others.
+Experienced agents routinely attend a variety of advanced Academy courses, such as economic and environmental crime investigations, the advanced general criminal investigators course, technical services, protective-service operations, surveillance and surveillance detection, the sex crimes investigators training program, advanced firearms and defensive tactics, advanced deployed operations and others.